Nike Wildhorse 3 Shoe Review

 One of the main reasons why I love the Nike Wildhorse 3 so much is its durability.
 I’ve had about three pairs of these, and they just will not wear down.
 I will get 600+ kilometres out of them with no problem and after that, I still have been keeping them around just as chill out shoes because they are just so comfortable.
-The upper is great, very supportive with the Flywire technology.
+The upper is great, a very supportive piece with the Flywire technology.

 The toe box is spacious but doesn’t have so much room that people with narrow feet like me would get lost in wiggle-room.
-It fits just right, and yet still provides ample room for foot swelling on those real long days in the mountains, or out on the trails.
+It fits just right, and yet still provides ample room for foot swelling on those really long days in the mountains, or out on the trails.

 Kintec Race Team